SUU-2024-A-Mesh/a-mesh/README.md

 3. Case study concept description
 4. Solution architecture
 5. Environment configuration description
-6. Installation method
-7. How to reproduce
+6. How to reproduce
-8. Demo deployment test
+7. Demo deployment test
-9. Summary - conclusions
+8. Summary - conclusions
-10. References
+9. References

 ### 1. Introduction
 Ambient Mesh is a new Istio data plane mode that’s designed for simplified operations, broader application compatibility, and reduced infrastructure cost.
 Ambient mesh gives users the option to forgo sidecar proxies in favor of a mesh data plane that’s integrated into their infrastructure, all while maintaining Istio’s core features of zero-trust security, telemetry, and traffic management.